ethlo/chronograph/README.md

 Easy to use Java Chronograph (stopwatch) allowing measurement of elapsed time.

 ## Features
-  * The same task name can be timed multiple times and the times are being accumulated.
+  * The same task name can be timed multiple times.
-  * Support for showing total and average timings for one or more tasks.
+  * Supports numerous metrics:
+     - mean
+     - median
+     - min/max
+     - max
+     - standard deviation
+     - percentiles
+     - percentage
+     - count
+     - total time
-  * Human readable durations
+  * Human-readable durations
-  * Tuned code for minimal overhead
+  * Tuned code for minimal overhead.
+Custom list for capturing results with as low overhead as possible.
-  * ASCII table support for detailed result output on the console or in a log file
+  * Dynamic ASCII table support for detailed result output on the console or in a log file
   * Easy to fetch the underlying data for when you need your own output format
-  * No dependencies (~11KB jar file)
+  * No dependencies (~33KB jar file)

 ## Getting started